 This is a good opportunity for someone who is considering a career in research or medicine, or who is interested in sociological and psychological perspectives on HIV and the experiences of people living with HIV or Black and Latino young gay and bisexual men.
 An ideal candidate would have strong writing skills, as well as some knowledge of research methods.
 Equally important is experience in or eagerness to learn about recruitment methods, writing about qualitative research findings, qualitative analysis procedures, and guidelines to protect study respondents’ confidentiality and welfare.
 We particularly encourage candidates who have experience with diverse populations, such as ethnic minority, HIV-positive, or LGBT individuals.

-We also accept a limited number of applicants for three-month fall, spring, and summer internships.
-Fall and spring internships require a minimum commitment of 15 hours per week, while summer internships are full-time and provide more extensive training.
+We also accept a limited number of applicants for three-month fall, spring, and summer internships, designed for students who are currently in school.
+Fall and spring three-month internships require a minimum commitment of 15 hours per week, while summer internships are 40 hours per week.

 “The AIDS Project Los Angeles gap year internship is an incredible opportunity to get hands-on exposure to the field before pursuing higher education in medicine, public health, psychology, or sociology.
 There are several ongoing research projects I work on that are unique and in different stages of completion, which gives me the chance to tackle diverse research challenges and goals.
 As an integral part of the research team, I feel that my contributions are meaningful and impactful, and I am given the independence to practice and refine my own skills of writing and analyzing scientific information.
 Additionally, my supervisors are great mentors and teachers who are invested in my growth and do so much to provide me an incredible educational experience.
 Most importantly, working with HIV care and prevention has shown me the important intersection between medicine, society, and culture.
 Having this broader perspective on what factors go into the health of a person has undoubtedly better prepared me for medical school and a career in medicine.”